-“Gorgeous refurbed old farmhouse, available by the room or as a whole (for 20-24), and a smaller sister chalet in a traditional Alpine village”
+“Gorgeous refurbed old farmhouse, available by the room or as a whole (for 20-24), and a smaller sister chalet (for 6) in a traditional Alpine village”

 English owners Rob and Lucy Mundell spent a year restoring the near-derelict building, after winning a ski competition to Morzine and falling in love with the area.
-Later, they did up another smaller chalet next door called La Petite Ferme, which appeals to those after some extra privacy.
+Later, they did up another smaller chalet next door called La Petite Ferme, which has three bedrooms, and appeals to those after some extra privacy.
 Both chalets have access to a hot tub - perfect for soothing those achey legs after skiing.
 This is a wonderful base for snowsports in the Portes du Soleil, as well as hiking, biking and kayaking in warmer months.
 Alpine living at its finest.

-- Beautiful, chalet-chic interiors - exposed wooden beams, antique furniture, vintage lampstands, squishy velvet sofas - plus an alfresco hot tub with knockout snowy views
+- Beautiful, chalet-chic interiors in both chalets - exposed wooden beams, antique furniture, vintage lampstands, squishy velvet sofas - plus an alfresco hot tub with knockout snowy views

 - Lovely, relaxed and friendly staff who are passionate about the mountains

 - The food.
 Restaurant-quality, experimental dishes based on classic French food with a modern twist.
-5-course dinners in the winter, light and healthy in the summer
+5-course dinners in the winter; light and healthy meals on request in the summer

-- Nicholas, the helpful Swiss ski concierge, who can organise ski hire, lift passes and private guides
+- Nicholas, the helpful Swiss ski concierge, who can organise ski hire and lift passes

 - Excellent value for money and a flexible set-up, with a choice of weekly or short breaks in winter, and nightly B&B or H/B rates in summer

-- Quite a difference in size between the rooms in the main chalet, yet the pp rate is the same throughout.
+- Quite a difference in size between the rooms in the main chalet, yet the pp rate is the same.
 Ask for the biggest and best room available when booking, ideally Pleney, 'the honeymoon suite'

-- Full pre-payment in advance of stay, and there's a minimum stay of 7 nights (Sunday-Sunday) in peak ski season, shorter stays can be accommodated on request
+- Full pre-payment in advance of stay, and while there's a minimum stay of 7 nights (Sunday-Sunday) in peak ski season, shorter stays can be accommodated on request

-- A sociable 'shared chalet' feel rather than a hotel feel - guests dine together around a long oak table; stay in La Petite Ferme if mingling is not your thing
+- A sociable 'shared chalet' feel rather than a hotel feel in La Ferme - guests dine together around a long oak table; stay in La Petite Ferme if mingling is not your thing

-- Half board rates only include 6 evening meals, so you'll need to eat out on the other night
+- Half board rates include 5 evening meals, so you'll need to eat out on the other nights

-- The giant living area is TV-free, so no big screening sessions, and no TVs in the bedrooms either.
-There is a TV lounge but it is small.
-Great for kids to escape to, though
+- The giant living area in La Ferme is TV-free, and no TVs in the bedrooms either.
+There is a small TV lounge for kids to escape to

 - High chairs